joanna-okorowska/Trip-planner-app/README.md

 While exploring as a guest, the app gives you only information about the region but you can't plan a trip.
 If you want to try planning functionality, you can sign up or log in with "guest@guest.com" and "guest123" password.

-!!
-IMPORTANT: For this moment the application provides only the possibility to plan a trip in Funchal.
-Madeira.
+!! <b>IMPORTANT:</b> For this moment the application provides only the possibility to plan a trip in Funchal, Madeira.

 _______________________________________________________________________________________________________________________________